Mansion District Walking Tour Brochure

 The combination of vast lumber assets, oil reserves, and the railroads beginning in the 1870s caused McKean County’s economy to skyrocket.
 Vast amounts of money flowed into Smethport, the governmental seat and financial center of the county.
 By the 1880s Smethport’s Mansion District was in full construction.

-A joint project of the Smethport Chamber of Commerce, the Smethport Heritage Council, the Allegheny National Forest Vacation Bureau and the Lumber Heritage Region of Pennsylvania, the Smethport Mansion District Brochure is just one of the revitalization projects being undertaken by the community following the designation of Smethport as the first heritage community along Pennsylvania Route 6.
-An
+A joint project of the Smethport Area Chamber of Commerce and the Allegheny National Forest Visitors Bureau, the Smethport Mansion District Brochure was developed following the designation of Smethport as the first heritage community along Pennsylvania Route 6.

 Or you can get a copy of the walking tour map right now… Download a copy here, then print !